MrRohanBatra/Recipe-Share_Platform/README.md

 - Navigate to the [homepage](http://localhost/recipe/index.php)to view shared recipes.
 - Register or log in to add and manage your recipes.
 ## License
-This project is licensed under the MIT License.
+This project is licensed under theGNU GENERAL PUBLIC LICENSE.
 See the LICENSE file for details.